Program FAQs

 There are no educational/degree requirements for the fellowship program.
 Discussions will include advanced concepts and terminology in health equity, but we recognize that many leaders in the field have obtained advanced knowledge in non-traditional ways.

 U.S. Citizenship is not a requirement for this fellowship program.
 We welcome and encourage applicants from all countries.
-Fellows do need to be fluent in English and be able to obtain the appropriate Visas to travel internationally to participate in fellowship convenings.
+Fellows do need to be proficient in English and be able to obtain the appropriate Visas to travel internationally to participate in fellowship convenings.

 No, AFHE will not provide funding for project proposals.
 Applicant project proposals should align with issues on which they or their organization focus.
 The project is a key part of the overall learning experience.